 Human recombinant epidermal growth factor.
 Medicinal reference book geotar.
-Application restrictions
+Restrictions on use

 Text: Tiina Orasmäe-Meder, cosmetologist, developer of Meder Beauty Science

-Mysterious growth factors have become one of the most popular ingredients in cosmetology in recent years.
-Any mention of them - "cream with growth factor", "eyelash gel with growth factor" - makes the product more popular, according to marketers.
-However, not only potential buyers of cosmetics, but also many cosmetologists do not understand very well what these factors are and what they are able to build up.
-And most importantly, why is it good?
+Mysterious growth factors have become one of the most popular ingredients in cosmetology for last years.
+Any mention of them - “cream with growth factor”, “gel for eyelashes with growth factor” - makes the product more popular, according to marketers.
+However, not only potential buyers of cosmetics, but also many cosmetologists do not understand very well what these factors are and what they can increase.
+And most importantly, why is this good?

-The first substance called a growth factor was discovered by biologists Stanley Cohen and Rita Levi-Montalcini in 1952.
-After transplanting an extra limb into a chicken embryo, they found that the embryo had extra nerve endings around the graft.
-Then they transplanted mouse tumor cells into the same unfortunate embryo, and sensitive nerve endings appeared already in the tumor!
-The extract isolated from the tumor was called the growth factor: NGF (nerve growth factor) - the growth factor of the nervous tissue.
+The first substance called growth factor was discovered by biologists Stanley Cohen and Rita Levi-Montalcini in 1952.
+After transplanting an extra limb into a chicken embryo, they discovered that the embryo developed extra nerve endings around the graft.
+Then they transplanted mouse tumor cells into the same unfortunate embryo, and sensitive nerve endings appeared in the tumor!
+The extract isolated from the tumor was named growth factor: NGF (nerve growth factor) - growth factor of nervous tissue.
 In 1959, another nerve growth factor was isolated from snake venom, and in 1962 the first epidermal growth factor was discovered - it was found in the submandibular gland of a mouse.
-The researchers even received the Nobel Prize for their discovery - however, only in 1986.
-To date, dozens of different growth factors have been discovered, and their number continues to increase.
-Biologists believe that growth factors marked the beginning of a new era in cell biology and significantly changed the views on the processes occurring in the human and animal body.
+The researchers even got Nobel Prize for his find, although only in 1986.
+Today, dozens of different growth factors have been discovered, and their number continues to increase.
+Biologists believe that growth factors ushered in a new era in cell biology and significantly changed views on the processes occurring in the human and animal bodies.

-If we describe the mechanism of action of growth factors as simply as possible, then we can say that they regulate the growth and reproduction of cells, their differentiation (the transformation of non-specialized cells into specialized ones), maintain a healthy state and functioning of all organs and tissues.
+If we describe the mechanism of action of growth factors as simply as possible, then we can say that they regulate the growth and reproduction of cells, their differentiation (the transformation of unspecialized cells into specialized ones), support healthy condition and the functioning of all organs and tissues.

 Various factors interact with each other, being synergists, that is, friendly to each other.
-Strengthening the activity of one factor stimulates the activity of another, and so on, in a chain.
-But not a single factor in isolation can create the effect of real skin rejuvenation - they only activate biochemical reactions; in order for them to be fully realized, the safe reserves of the skin are necessary.
-Therefore, the use of preparations with growth factors does not exclude the use of nourishing, moisturizing and other means.
+Increasing the activity of one factor stimulates the activity of another, and so on, along the chain.
+But not a single factor in isolation can create the effect of true skin rejuvenation - they only activate biochemical reactions; In order for them to be fully realized, preserved skin reserves are necessary.
+Therefore, the use of drugs with growth factors does not exclude the use of nutritional, moisturizing and other agents.

-Any cosmetic product that contains one or more growth factors can be considered cosmeceutical, that is, not only improves the appearance of the skin, but also affects its deeper structures.
+Any cosmetic product that contains one or more growth factors can be considered cosmeceutical, that is, not only improving appearance skin, but also affecting its deeper structures.

-An important feature of growth factors is that they interfere with the processes of "internal aging", along with "external".
-In recent years, quite a lot of research has been conducted confirming that cosmetic products, which include one or more growth factors, the amount of which corresponds to the physiological characteristics of the skin, can reduce the manifestations of aging, slow down and even partially reverse the processes of external and internal aging.
-It is believed that with the help of growth factors, it is possible to change the "programmed tendency" of cells to stop reproducing or dividing; reduce the loss of skin collagen (normally, every year of life after 25 years we lose about one percent of collagen); slow down the thinning of the dermis; reduce damage to elastin.
-External aging refers to changes that occur as a result of exposure to ultraviolet radiation, smoking, etc. Growth factors can repair damaged blood vessels, reduce dry skin, narrow pores and even out complexion.
+Important Feature growth factors is that they interfere with the processes of “internal aging”, along with “external” ones.
+In recent years, quite a lot of research has been carried out confirming that cosmetics containing one or more growth factors, the amount of which corresponds physiological characteristics skin, can reduce the manifestations of aging, slow down and even partially reverse the processes of external and internal aging.
+It is believed that by using growth factors it is possible to change the "hardwired tendency" of cells to stop reproducing or dividing; reduce the loss of skin collagen (normally, every year of life after 25 years we lose about one percent of collagen); slow down the thinning of the dermis; reduce damage to elastin.
+External aging involves changes that occur as a result of exposure to ultraviolet radiation, smoking, etc. Growth factors can restore damaged blood vessels, reduce dry skin, tighten pores and even out complexion.

-Until the age of 25, our skin has enough of its own growth factors, but then their number and activity decrease every year.
-The use of funds with growth factors, in theory, helps to compensate for age-related deficiency.
+Until the age of 25, our skin has enough of its own growth factors, but then their quantity and activity decrease every year.
+The use of growth factor products, theoretically, helps compensate for age-related deficits.

-Many growth factors are used in cosmetics, the most popular of which is probably epidermal growth factor (EGF).
+Many growth factors are used in cosmetology, the most popular of which is probably epidermal growth factor (EGF).

-In addition to it, you can find the following ingredients on the label of creams for aging skin:
+In addition to this, you can find the following ingredients on the label of creams for aging skin:

 Transforming growth factor (TGF-b1, -b2, -b3);